Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

     - Parameter validation may throw the following exceptions.
       - `ArgumentException` for basic parameter validation
         - Also, `ArgumentNullException` and `ArgumentOutOfRangeException` inherit from it and provide more specific feedback.
-      - `FormatException` when a string parameter format does not match what is expected (e.g., connection string with embeded key/value pairs).
+      - `FormatException` when a string parameter format does not match what is expected (e.g., connection string with embedded key/value pairs).
       - `InvalidOperationException`
         - For example, when calling device client operations before explicility calling `IotHubDeviceClient.OpenAsync()` first.
         - When some runtime validated user input is invalid in some other way, for example, importing or exporting devices where there is a null value in the list.